AElfProject/AElf/README.md

 "Kestrel": {
     "EndPoints": {
         "Http": {
-            // the listening IP and port of the Web API "Url": "http://*:1234/"
+            "Url": "http://*:1234/"
         }
     }
 },
 ```

+- Url: the listening IP and port of the Web API ('*' for listening on all interfaces).

 ## Web API